lenjoyn/cmssw-container-test/README.md

  - change to `/home/cmsusr` before building the CMSSW release area in Entrypoint
  - change owner to `cmsusr` for `/github/worspace` so that the output file can be passed as an artifact

-The workflow is triggered by PR.
+The workflow is triggered by each pull request, and the output of the workflow is visible under the "Actions" tab.

 ## Inputs